TriEmbed/quercus/README.md

 # Triangle Embedded Interest Group (TriEmbed)
 ## Aardvark: Making Dialog Semiconductor mixed signal FPGA chips more accessible:
-1. A stand alone, easy to use programmer for the SLGxxxxx ICs leveraging the Espressif ESP C3 RISCV module and special chip sockets
+1. A stand alone, easy to use Espressif ESP32 C3-based dev board that can be used as a programmer for the Dialog SLGxxxxx ICs or to run applications with an onboard SLG47004V-DIP.
 2. Additional accessibility tools like breakout boards such as the Dialog SLG47004V-DIP.
 3. Cache of Dialog info resources
    1. Pointers to Dialog web resources